This Week in NYC (11/6-11/12)

 (11/9-1/1/19) NYC perennial holiday favorite Christmas Spectacular Starring the Radio City Rockettes® returns.
 Fan favorites include "New York at Christmas," where the Rockettes® board a real double-decker bus, and the high-energy tap number "Twelve Days of Christmas."
 Of course, beloved classics like "The Parade of the Wooden Soldiers" and "The Living Nativity" will also be back. rockettes.com/christmas

 EXHIBITION OF THE WEEK

-(NEW!)
-Sports in America provided a unique form of solace after the seismic losses of the terrorist attacks of September 11th, 2001.
+(Ongoing) Sports in America provided a unique form of solace after the seismic losses of the terrorist attacks of September 11th, 2001.
 Comeback Season: Sports After 9/11, a special exhibition at the National September 11 Memorial & Museum, delves into uplifting moments at games in the aftermath of the attacks.
 Explore the stories of Mike Piazza’s home run during a New York Mets home game, President George W. Bush’s first pitch at a World Series game at Yankee Stadium, and the New York City Marathon on November 4th, 2001.
 Video, artifacts, and moving images help provide context for a nation coming back together.